hegworks/tanim/docs/tanim-wiki.md

 void Deserialize(TimelineData& tdata, const std::string& serialized_string);
 ```

+Save and load [TimelineData](#timelinedata).
+The string format is internal to Tanim (currently JSON-based).

 **Note**: These are expensive operations.
 Only call when actually saving/loading, not every frame.
+Tanim handles versioning internally; if you try to load an unsupported old format, an error will be reported through [LogError](#logerror--loginfo).

 ### Component Registration